wmelvin/bak-to-git/README.md

 This script does not write any output files.

-While using this script to launch the comparisons.
-Manually add commit messages to the CSV file, and select files to skip to batch changes into a single commit.
+While using this script to launch the comparisons, manually add commit messages to the CSV file, and select files to skip (to batch changes into a single commit).
 I use *LibreOffice Calc* for that, making sure it saves back to CSV format (even if it suggests otherwise).

 The manual editing does not have to be done in one session.
-The bak_to_git_2.py script will skip rows that already have a *commit message*, or are marked to *skip*.
+The *bak_to_git_2.py* script will skip rows that already have a *commit message*, or are marked to *skip*.

 ## bak_to_git_3.py